 - Splints for nighttime wear to help the toes and joint align properly.
 This is often recommended for adolescents with bunions, because their bone development may still be adaptable.

 Surgical treatment of bunions is nearly never considered in our foot clinic.
 I can count on one hand the number of patients we have referred for surgery of bunions in the last 35 years.
-My foot clinic practices conservative foot care which means that we avoid surgery and medications (drugs) when ever possible as there is no surgical treatment or drug which does not have side effects, in some cases life threatening.
+Our foot clinic practices conservative foot care which means that we avoid surgery and medications (drugs) when ever possible as there is no surgical treatment or drug which does not have side effects, in some cases life threatening.
 Most surgeries to bunions are performed for cosmetic reasons only and this is a huge mistake.
 Never elect to undergoe surgury on any joint that is pain-free as you may be setting yourself up for a future of regret.
 Thereare many options for the treatment of bunions which make sense and do no involve surgery.